Are you WorkSource?

 I was denied/deemed ineligible for WIA funds.
 What do I do now?

 Training is not an entitlement of the WIA program.
-This program is based on eligibility; once enrolled, the job seeker and Employment Specialist formulate an individual employment plan to meet their self-defined goals.
-If a job seeker is denied funding for training, the job seeker will receive reasons for denial (i.e. it may be that the job seeker needs to reapply for funding the following quarter; the customer has in-demand skills; or WIA will provide intensive job search assistance) and be provided with the next steps in providing assistance.
+This program is based on eligibility.
+Once enrolled, the job seeker and Employment Specialist formulate an individual employment plan to meet their self-defined goals.
+If a job seeker is denied funding for training, the job seeker will receive reasons for denial (i.e. it may be the job seeker needs to reapply for funding the following quarter; the customer has in-demand skills; or WIA will provide intensive job search assistance) and be provided with the next steps in providing assistance.
 If the job seeker would like additional information he/she can contact the Training Manager at firstname.lastname@example.org

 I have a complaint about how my case was handled at WorkSource; who do I talk to?